-Fund balance classifications in the governmental fund financial statements at December 31, 2020, are as follows:
+Fund balance classifications in the governmental fund financial statements at December 31, 2021, are as follows:

-Nonspendable funds represent the long-term portion of the notes receivable.
+Nonspendable funds total \$2,820,102 that represent the long-term portion of the notes receivable.
 See the "Notes Receivable" footnote disclosure.

-Restricted funds total \$27,140 in cash on deposit that represent donations for specific purposes.
+Restricted funds total \$69,649 that represent cash on deposit from donations with various purpose restrictions.
 See the "Cash and Cash Equivalents - Restricted" footnote disclosure.

-Assigned funds total \$18,000 that represent intended uses for the Entrepreneurs Fund and Scholarship Fund, established by the Organization's highest level of decision-making authority or by their designated body or official, which is the Board of Directors.
+Assigned funds total \$26,040 that represent intended uses for the Entrepreneurs Fund of \$10,025 and \$16,015 for the Scholarship Fund, established by the Organization's highest level of decision-making authority, which is the Board of Directors.

-Unassigned funds total \$243,272 that represent amounts available for any purpose, which are only found in the governmental fund or as a deficit balance in any other fund.
+Unassigned funds total \$246,320 that represent amounts available for any purpose, which is only found in the governmental fund.